MapofLife/rstoat/README.md

 STOAT was developed by the Map of Life team at Yale University in collaboration with researchers at the University of Florida and the University at Buffalo.
 The STOAT team can be contacted at (https://mol.org/contact-us) with any inquiries.

-STOAT is currently in beta, with a manuscript in preparation.
+STOAT currently has a manuscript in review.
 More citation info will follow.

 ## Funding

-Funding for the development of STOAT was provided by NASA grants 80NSSC17K0282 and 80NSSC18K0435, as well as NSF grant DEB-1441737.
+Funding for the development of STOAT is provided by NASA grants AIST-16-0092 and AIST-18-0034, as well as NSF grant DEB-1441737.

 # STOAT User Guide